Mgczacki/cookiecutter-template/README.md

 cookiecutter https://github.com/mgczacki/cookiecutter-template
 ```

-The generator will automatically call `hatch env create` at the end.
+The generator will automatically set up a `.venv` and install dependencies using `uv`.

 Then, for the GitHub Actions pipelines to work correctly, you should: